Sadiq Khan’s fears as future TfL contracts supporting factory jobs ‘at risk’

 Half the fleet will be built at the Goole factory, which employs up to 700 people in engineering and manufacturing, 250 in construction, and 1,700 in the broader supply chain.

-Future Transport for London (TfL) contracts which support those jobs are at risk unless the Government agrees a long-term capital funding deal, Mr Khan will say.
+Future Transport for London (TfL) contracts which support those jobs are at risk unless the Government agrees a long-term capital funding deal, Mr Khan said.

 TfL’s supply chain stretches across the country and London has a strong relationship with regional suppliers.

-TfL has time-limited options built into its contract with Siemens Mobility to build new Bakerloo, Central and Waterloo and City line trains, saying that, with sufficient funding, these options could be activated, providing ongoing work.
+TfL has time-limited options built into its contract with Siemens Mobility to also build new Bakerloo, Central and Waterloo and City line trains.

+With sufficient funding, these options could be activated, providing ongoing work for the Goole factory.

 “Without sufficient capital investment in TfL, future contracts with regional suppliers are at risk.
 The best way to secure these highly skilled jobs into the future is for ministers to break the continuous cycle of short-term funding deals handed to TfL, which only holds back London and the rest of the country from innovation, jobs and economic growth.